-On the top of the mini~island, I used the floral terra cotta pots I made with decoupage last spring topped with boxwood balls.
+On the top of the mini-island, I used the floral terra cotta pots I made with decoupage last spring topped with boxwood balls.

 This side of the kitchen is more for storage and display.
-Starting in the corner, I added another cake stand to hold the fiesta glasses that we use quite often in the spring and summer.
+Starting in the corner, I added another cake stand to hold the fiesta glasses (found at a resale shop years ago) that we use quite often in the spring and summer.

-Next to that area is one of my favorite flea market finds ~ this blue and white farmhouse shallow bowl.
+Next to that area is one of my favorite flea market finds – this shallow blue and white farmhouse bowl.
 A few of my favorite cookbooks provide a functional place and pretty color.

-These days, the Mud Pie cookie jar holds Nola’s favorite treat ~ Honey~Nut Cheerios.
+These days, the Mud Pie cookie jar holds Nola’s favorite treat – Honey-Nut Cheerios.

 This side of the kitchen may be my favorite.
 The counter still has plenty of space for serving and extra prep.
-Our microwave is in the lower cabinet.
+Our microwave drawer is in the lower cabinet.

 Our large island houses the sink and the dishwasher and a bank of drawers.
 This is a place for food prep, hand washing dishes and letting them dry.
 I like to keep it very clean and uncluttered.

-On the other side of the sink, I like to keep handsoap and lotion.
+On the other side of the sink, I like to keep hand soap and lotion.
 My favorite brand is Michel Design Works, as much for the lovely scents as the beautiful designs.
 This new one is called Pink Cactus.
 I thought the design said, “Spring”.

 The small platter is an estate sale find.
 The little pink candle is from Target.